WeiqiWu2025/ParaFi/README.md

-# A Review on Concurrent Backscatter Communication over WiFi: Performance Comparison and Future Perspectives
+# A Survey on Concurrent WiFi Backscatter Communication: Performance Comparison and Future Perspectives

 This repository contains the reproduction code for the Paper "Concurrent WiFi backscatter communication using a single receiver in IoT networks".